-"I have heard godly men speak well of it," remarked Saxon.
-"Master Richard Rumbold himself spake of your deeds of arms to the Duke of Argyle.
-Was there not a Scotsman, one Storr or Stour?"
+"I have heard godly men speak well of it," re-'Master Richard Rumbold himmarked Saxon. self spake of your deeds of arms to the Duke of Was there not a Scotsman, one Storr or Argyle.
+Stour?"

 "Ay, ay!
 Storr of Drumlithie.
 I cut him nigh to the saddle-bow in a skirmish on the eve of Dunbar.
 So Dicky Rumbold had not forgotten it, eh?